Stephen Mangan: Other

 Mangan was host of the Evening Standard British Film Awards for four years (2009–2013).
 On 27 April 2014, he returned to host the British Academy Television Craft Awards in London for a third time.
 Mangan recorded several roles in the Arkangel Shakespeare audiobook series, directed by Clive Brill.
 Mangan has been one of the hosts of Artist of the Year since 2018.

 Personal life

 His father, James, died of a brain tumour at the age of 63.
-Mangan backed the 2020 National Brain Appeal, a charity supporting research at the National Brain Hospital, with a unique online art gallery exhibition sale.
+Mangan backed the 2020 National Brain Appeal, a charity supporting research at the National Hospital for Neurology and Neurosurgery, with a unique online art gallery exhibition sale.

 Mangan has been married to actress Louise Delamere since 2007.
 They live in Primrose Hill, north London and have three sons.

 He is a fan of Tottenham Hotspur and goes to games with Tamsin Greig's husband Richard Leaf.

 In August 2014, Mangan was one of 200 public figures who were signatories to a letter to The Guardian expressing their hope that Scotland would vote to remain part of the United Kingdom in that year's referendum on the issue.

-In 2023 Mangan and his sister Anita appeared together on Celebrity Gogglebox.
+In 2023, Mangan and his sister Anita appeared together on Celebrity Gogglebox.